Our panel of industry luminaries making the big calls

 After a career with KPMG, he founded Parthus Technologies which floated on NASDAQ and London in 2000.

-– Member of the Executive Committee of the Irish Software Association.
+He is also a member of the Institute of Directors and of the Executive Committee of the Irish Software Association.